Aehlius/Poker-EV-D3/README.md

 ## Getting Started

 Download the repo, which contains the html file and the json of the EVs.
-Execute the html file in a browser of your choice
+Execute the html file in a browser of your choice.

+Hands highlighted in yellow are suited, while hands in blue are off-suit.
+Hands unhighlighted are pairs - which cannot be suited.Hover over a card combination to reveal its expected value in big blinds - green represents a profitable hand, red represents an unprofitable one.
+Use the slider at the bottom of the page to adjust the position of the hand - this affects the hand's profitability.

 ### Prerequisites